JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/npc/demogorgon-mpmm.md

 ***Tail.*** *Melee Weapon Attack:* +17 to hit, reach 15 ft., one target. *Hit:* 20 (`2d10 + 9`) bludgeoning damage plus 11 (`2d10`) necrotic damage.

 ***Cast a Spell (Costs 2 Actions).*** Demogorgon uses Spellcasting.

+## Lair actions

+On initiative count 20 (losing initiative ties), Demogorgon can take one of the following lair actions; he can't take the same lair action two rounds in a row:

+- **Darkness.** Demogorgon casts the [darkness](/3-Mechanics/CLI/spells/darkness.md) spell four times, targeting different areas with the spell.
+Demogorgon doesn't need to concentrate on the spells, which end on initiative count 20 of the next round.
+- **Illusory Duplicate.** Demogorgon creates an illusory duplicate of himself, which appears in his space and lasts until initiative count 20 of the next round.
+On his turn, Demogorgon can move the illusory duplicate a distance equal to his walking speed (no action required).
+The first time a creature or an object interacts physically with Demogorgon (for example, by hitting him with an attack), there is a 50% chance chance that the illusory duplicate is affected, not Demogorgon, in which case the illusion disappears.

+## Regional effects

+The region containing Demogorgon's lair is warped by his magic, creating one or more of the following effects:

+- **Beguiling Realm.** Within 6 miles of the lair, all Charisma ([Persuasion](/3-Mechanics/CLI/rules/skills.md#Persuasion)) and Charisma ([Performance](/3-Mechanics/CLI/rules/skills.md#Performance)) checks have disadvantage, and all Charisma ([Deception](/3-Mechanics/CLI/rules/skills.md#Deception)) and Charisma ([Intimidation](/3-Mechanics/CLI/rules/skills.md#Intimidation)) checks have advantage.
+- **Frenzied Animals.** Beasts within 1 mile of the lair become frenzied and violent—even creatures that are normally docile.
+Within that area, any ability check involving Animal Handling has disadvantage.
+- **Venomous Beasts.** The area within 6 miles of the lair becomes overpopulated with [poisonous snakes](/3-Mechanics/CLI/bestiary/beast/poisonous-snake.md) and other venomous Beasts.

+If Demogorgon dies, these effects fade over the course of `1d10` days.

+## Is homebrew

+false
 ```
 ^statblock